Find out what Mission Property can do for you by reading Our Tenant Services

 Still have a question?
 Read the list of frequently asked questions below.
 Or feel free to contact us directly

-Once we collected the bond, it will be passed to Tenancy Services within 23 days.
-They keep it until a bond refund form received (signed by both parties).
-It takes up to 3 working days for Tenancy Services to process a bond refund and deposit money into your bank account
+The bond is typically equal to 4 weeks rent and is paid at the beginning of the tenancy as a deposit.
+Once the bond has been received by the property manager, it will be passed on to Tenancy Services within 28 days.
+This is kept secure until a bond refund form is received and signed by both parties.
+It takes up to 3 working days for Tenancy Services to process a bond refund and credit the funds back into the tenants bank account.

 Yes, they can.
-But if you on the fixed term tenancy you will stay in the property till the end of the tenancy.
+However, if the tenant is on a fixed term tenancy this agreement holds and the tenant will stay in the property until the end of the tenancy agreement.

-Please notify us as soon as possible, so we will take appropriate actions.
+Please notify your property manager as soon as possible and we will take appropriate actions.

-All of our tenants pay the rent by direct credit to our bank account.
-Will provide you all necessary documentation (Automatic Payment Form or Deposit slip) before you move in.
+Tenants are required to pay rent by direct credit to the listed bank account.
+All necessary documentation (automatic payment form or deposit slip) will be provided before tenants move in.

 We advise that tenants read the tenancy agreement carefully where all outgoing charges will be stipulated.
 This agreement should be discussed and any questions answered by your property manager before signing to avoid any future disputes.

 Landlords are responsible for ensuring there is an adequate supply of water available at their rental properties.
 If the property does not have a sufficient water supply, the landlord must provide a solution for the collection and storage of water.
 According to the Residential Tenancies Act 1986, a tenant is responsible for water charges exclusively attributed to that tenant, where the supplier charges for water on the basis of consumption.
 Where the water supplier contracts with the landlord, and the landlord passes the obligation to pay water charges onto the tenant, the tenant is obliged to pay these water charges exclusively attributed to that tenant.